 BENEFICIARIES & BUDGET

 The LIUPC project is designed to reach first the unserved and underserved urban population in Bangladesh.
-It aims to promote livelihoods and living conditions of up to 4 million poor people living in urban areas in up to 36 City Corporations and Pourashavas (12 City Corporations and 24 Class A Pourashavas).
+It aims to promote livelihoods and living conditions of up to 4 million poor people living in urban areas in up to 36 City Corporations and Pourashavas (12 City Corporations and 24 Class A Paurashava).
 In project interventions, women and people with disabilities will get priority.
 Initiated in July 2018, it will continue until June 2023 to make the lives of millions of urban poor better, by strengthening their communities and providing them with better opportunities.

 KEY EXPECTED RESULTS